Leapo/Rock64-R64.GPIO/README.md

-# Rock64-PythonUtilities
+# Rock64-R64.GPIO
-A collection of Python libraries, utilities, and scripts for the Rock64 single-board computer
+A Python GPIO library for the Rock64 single-board computer.

 ## Python Libraries and Scripts